 1 Note: If the assessor receives an approves copy of Form RP-496 before school taxes are levied, the assessor should remove the exemption from the assessment roll data file.
 It is not necessary to file a Correction of Errors petition in these cases.
 If the assessor receives an approved copy of Form RP-496 after school taxes are levied, he or she may leave the exemption on the assessment roll data file.

 Ms. Smith is eligible for the Enhanced STAR benefit.
 She purchases a new home after taxable status date.
 The prior owner was receiving the Basic STAR exemption.

 Ms. Smith will automatically receive the Basic STAR exemption on her new home in the first year.
-If she wishes to receive the Enhanced STAR benefit instead, Ms. Smith should register for the STAR credit with the Tax Department before the end of the calendar year, and follow the instructions for Switching to the STAR credit from the STAR exemption.
+If she wishes to receive the Enhanced STAR benefit instead, Ms. Smith should register for the STAR credit with the Tax Department before the end of the calendar year, and choose the Make the Switch option as she begins the registration process.

 Since she is switching to the credit, she does not need to renounce her exemption.
-If it is too late to receive the Enhanced STAR credit instead of the Basic STAR exemption this year, the difference between the two benefits will be included in her 2021 STAR credit check.
+If it is too late to receive the Enhanced STAR credit instead of the Basic STAR exemption this year, the difference between the two benefits will be included in her STAR credit the following year.

 Mr. and Mrs. Jones purchased a new home after taxable status date; they were receiving the Basic STAR exemption on their prior home.
 The prior owner of the new home was receiving the Basic STAR exemption.

 In the first year, the Jones will receive the prior owner’s Basic STAR exemption on their new home.
 They are not required to renounce the exemption on their prior home.
 When the new home becomes their primary residence, they should register with the Tax Department to receive the STAR credit in future years.